newazcsTestingGit/demo-repo/readme.md

 # demo for learning git
-i'm learning git and github from today
+i'm learning git and github from today!